 They haven’t walked on fire, for instance if you’ve done a Tony Robbins event, Unleash The Power Within, you would’ve experienced it that way, in a very powerful way.
 That is a dangerous thing because it will actually just give you more achiever energy, “I like this because I can use this to get more of what that striving – if I strive harder.”

 Anyway, the thing is it doesn’t work, this control over your physical body.
-And then of course, your language that you use to describe your reality, to parse your reality, and what you focus on mentally that will then lead to these thoughts, them leading to – because of interpretations in a certain way – lead to emotions.
+And then of course, your language that you use to describe your reality, and to parse your reality, and what you focus on mentally that will then lead to these thoughts, then leading to – because of interpretations in a certain way – will then lead to emotions.

 Because often the belief is or the assumption is, “When I’m enough, then I will give.”
 When I’ve made enough money, then I’ll be able to give because right now, I don’t got enough for me based on whatever your goal that you’re striving for is.
 I haven’t reached that goal yet.
 When I get that, then I will contribute.